You are here

 At a glance: Literature

-Literature, one of the five majors offered in the Department of English, is designed to prepare majors for professional life and graduate school by combining a solid preparation in literature, critical theory and language, with opportunities for real-world experience.
+Literature, one of the four majors offered in the Department of English, is designed to prepare majors for professional life and graduate school by combining a solid preparation in literature, critical theory and language, with opportunities for real-world experience.
 Courses include survey, period and specialized courses in American, British and world literatures; single-author courses such as Chaucer and Shakespeare; and critical theory and language.
 Besides this solid background in literature curriculum, the program offers exciting professional experiences on departmental and University publications.
-The Senior Seminar capstone project provides majors an opportunity to explore a topic of their own choosing and to enhance their research, writing and professional skills.
-Literature, as a humanities discipline, hones critical thinking and writing skills and prepares students in a wide variety of culture areas.
+The Capstone project provides majors an opportunity to explore a topic of their own choosing and to enhance their research, writing and professional skills.
+Literature, as a humanities discipline, hones critical thinking and writing skills and prepares students in a wide variety of professional areas.
 Visit the Department of English web site.

 - Seminars with intensive faculty mentoring

-- Opportunity to create an extended individual research capstone project in Senior Seminar
+- Opportunity to create an extended individual research capstone project

-- Diverse and professionally- active faculty
+- Diverse and professionally active faculty

 - Individual guidance with professional- and graduate-school applications